mk12/sicp/a.md

     - They may be included in data structures.
 - In Lisp, procedures have first-class status.
 This gives us an enormous gain in expressive power.

-# Chapter 2: Building Abstractions with Data
+# Building Abstractions with Data

 - Recap: we looked at computations processes and the role of procedures in program design.
     - We saw primitive data (numbers), primitive operations (arithmetic operators), combinations, and abstractions.